fiszbein-lab/evopython/README.md

 be downloaded from their FTP site, indexed [here](https://useast.ensembl.org/info/data/ftp/index.html).

-`evopython` was designed to support a linear, progressive form of analysis:
+`evopython` was designed to support a pipelined analysis, where
-1. `GTF` or `BED` classes are initialized with their respective files;
+1. `GTF` or `BED` instances are initialized with their respective files;
-2. instances of the `Feature` class, a data container for stranded, genomic interval representation, are gathered from the above parser class instance; and
+2. these dictionary-like data structures are queried for instances of the `Feature` class; and
-3. these instances are passed to the `get()` method of an instance of the `MAF` class, a representation of the whole-genome alignment.
+3. these `Feature` instances are resolved from whole-genome alignment MAF files, represented with the `MAF` class.

-For example, we could resolve the HES3 transcription factor's core promoter from a multiple whole-genome alignment comprising 10 primate species:
+For example, we could resolve the HES3 transcription factor's core promoter from a multiple whole-genome alignment comprising 10 primate species.

+So in general, we have analyses of the form:
 ```python
 from evopython.gtf import GTF
 from evopython.maf import MAF